Have you ever noticed that store-bought granola bars frequently fail to impress?

 You can even swap out the bittersweet chocolate chips for milk or white chocolate, or peanut butter chips if you would like.

-Looking for more quick granola recipes for your breakfast inspiration?
+Looking for more quick granola recipes and oat sweet treats for your breakfast inspiration?
 Check out some of our favorites:

 - Grainfree Granola Sweetened with Sorghum Syrup (Gluten-Free)